Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 The waiting is difficult, there's tension in the air as the men lie silent in the dark.
 Just what could it be that nearly broke inside them?
 Is it their spirit?
 Having to remain silent for so long with the thought that you could be killed at any moment getting to them?
 No doubt.

-The VC (Viet Cong), the enemy are moving but not very effectively.
+The VC (Viet Cong) are moving but not very effectively.
 They resemble black silk/ wrestling iron...an odd image...smooth meets clumsy...soft meets hard.

 The strangest line of all occurs in this stanza...We weren't there...the soldiers wish themselves elsewhere?
 Or, their camouflage is so good, they've been waiting for such a long time, that they psychologically disappeared from the scene.